Best Crypto Cards in Chile (2026)

 | Borrow-to-spend | Not taxed (loan) | Not taxed (no disposal) | 0% |

 At progressive rates reaching 40%, stablecoin funding is strongly recommended.
 The SII has been increasing crypto scrutiny since the Ley Fintech's passage, with annual tax declarations (Form 22, April each year) now including digital asset reporting fields.
 USDC spending keeps gain calculations clean and audit trails simple.
-The borrow-to-spend model through ether.fi is the most tax-efficient approach for Chilean ETH holders.
+The borrow-to-spend model through ether.fi Core is the most tax-efficient approach for Chilean ETH holders.

 How to Apply from Chile